YK-YoungK/CA_proj4_SSD-Fast/README.md

 # Computer Architectures, Project 4 (2023 fall)

 Implement FAST page mapping in SimpleSSD simulator.
-Course project 4 for Computer Architectures in Peking University (2023 fall).
+Course project 4 for Computer Architectures course in Peking University (2023 fall).

 The main implementation of FAST page mapping is in ```simplessd/ftl/fast.cc``` and ```simplessd/ftl/fast.hh```.
 I also modified or added some functions in ```simplessd/ftl/common/block.cc``` and ```simplessd/ftl/common/block.hh```.
 To start simulation using FAST page mapping, first build SimpleSSD simulator: